LimbleCMMS/limble-tree/projects/limble-tree/README.md

 ### Drag Handles

-Adding the `LimbleTreeHandle` css class to an element in a node component will designate that element as the drag handle, making it so the node can only be dragged by clicking on that element.
+Adding the `limble-tree-handle` css class to an element in a node component will designate that element as the drag handle, making it so the node can only be dragged by clicking on that element.

 ### Demo App